 However, sticking with the standard H.264 is your best bet for now.
 One variation you may see is called x264.
 This is simply a particular method of encoding H.264 video.
-Encoding with x264 often uses less CPU resources than other methods, but you can test this before you get started.
+Encoding with x264 often uses fewer CPU resources than other methods, but you can test this before you get started.

 A Note on Multiple Streams

-Note that many of the settings described below are applicable for users with different Internet connection speeds.
+It’s important to note that many of the settings described below are applicable for users with different Internet connection speeds.
 Many modern live streamers choose to broadcast multiple, simultaneous streams of the same content, with each encoded to a different bit rate (the amount of data sent per second).
 These can be delivered to users with slow, medium, and fast Internet connections to provide each with the best possible experience.

+Encoding doesn’t solely apply to the video stream.
+It also includes the audio stream that’ll accompany the video.
 You’ll need to select which audio codec to send in your stream as well.
 The most common settings are MP3 and AAC, audio formats that almost every device can support.
 We recommend AAC in almost every case as it is required by Apple’s iOS devices.

 Audio Sample Rate

 Another common audio setting you will have to select is the “audio sample rate.”
 This simply refers to the number of audio measurements taken per second during a given recording.
-We recommend that you set the sample rate to 44100 KHz for every live stream.
+We recommend that you set the sample rate to 44100 kHz for every live stream.
 This is a standard across most audio equipment and recordings.